Splunk® Style Guide

 after

 Use to denote a chronological sequence of events that doesn't rely on cause and effect.
 Don't use to mean "when".
-See also when.
+See when.

 Do this